 Hivisasa involves and engages an increasingly diverse, connected, and mobile audience into news gathering and reading.
 Streaming directly from the source to the news room, Hivisasa amplifies news content otherwise unnoticed or suppressed.

-Soko designs ethically sourced fast fashion jewelry from a growing network of hundreds of low-income Kenyan artisans.
-Soko sells to consumers in the US through hundreds of fashion boutiques, large, established retail chains and direct through their own website.
+Soko designs ethically sourced fast fashion jewelry from a growing network of low-income Kenyan artisans.
+Soko sells to consumers in North America, Europe, Japan and Australia through fashion boutiques, large, established retail chains and direct through their own website.

 Through its proprietary mobile artisan management system, Soko offers an expanding network of talented artisans access to a global marketplace for their products, which are made from up-cycled brass, horn and bone among other materials.
 Through Soko, independent artisans increase their incomes by 4x on average.